Skip to content

 POST /api/v2/transaction/{transaction_id}/process

-is the transaction ID you received in the Step 2.
+where {transaction_id} is the value returned in the Step 2.

 Request example using cURL